Before I dive into how to answer an office phone, I want to tell you about an expression I used often when I was in the telecom business:

 - Always answer the phone.
 Quickly.
 No matter what.
 Whether the call is sales or service-related, you should never send a caller to voicemail.
-Your staff need to handle customer inquiries directly, and quickly.
+Your staff needs to handle customer inquiries directly, and quickly.

 - Never blind transfer a caller to an individual’s extension or voicemail box.
 That is just plain poor etiquette.
 Whoever is answering the phone should always make sure that the recipient is going to answer the phone before the call is transferred.
 If there’s no one there, politely tell the caller, “I’m sorry.
 Bob is away from his desk.
 Would you like me to take a message, would you like voicemail, or is there something I can help you with?”

 - You should have a standard receptionist answering phone script that is the same, regardless of who answers the phone.
 For example: “Thank you for calling Company ABC, this is Mary speaking.
 How can I help you today?” or, maybe even, “How can I make your day great?”
 Reception etiquette is so important as this is the first person that your potential customer will speak with.

 - Whoever answers the phone should always have a smile.
 Your customer can hear the smile at the other end of the phone.
 There’s nothing worse than calling and hearing a grumpy individual with poor manners who would rather be doing something else.

 - Every individual in your company should have their voice mail greeting properly set up.
 There’s nothing worse than hearing the system answer with the automated voice.
 Every individual needs to have their own individual voicemail box greeting set up.
 And this should sound professional.